 Gold tends to be soft and malleable when in its true form, as well as one of the most valuable metals on the planet.
-For centuries, humans have adorned themselves with gold jewellery as a way to showcase rank and class.
-However, as pure gold is simply too soft and malleable to be made into jewellery for everyday wear, gold is blended with other alloys such as zinc, copper, palladium and silver to make it more durable and scratch-proof for daily usage.
+For centuries, humans have adorned themselves with gold jewellery as a way to showcase their unique fashion and style.
+However, as pure gold is simply too soft and malleable to be made into jewellery for everyday wear, gold is blended with other alloys such as zinc, copper, palladium, and silver to make it more durable and scratch-proof for daily usage.

-24 carat gold or 999 gold (which also means gold content of 999.9 parts per thousand) is also known as the purest kind of gold.
-This is because it is impossible to obtain 100% gold with zero impurities.
-999 gold is valuable, yellow in appearance and resistant to tarnish - but not so when it comes to being strong and scratch proof.
-Hence, 999 gold is usually made into gold bars, gold coins and Si Dian Jin jewellery pieces that are more solid in design and good for investment or keepsake purposes
+It is impossible to obtain 100% gold with zero impurities, which is why 24 carat gold or 999 gold (gold content of 999.9 parts per thousand) is known as the purest kind of gold.
+999 gold is valuable, yellow in appearance and resistant to tarnish - but not so when it comes to being strong and scratch-proof.
+As the first retailer in Singapore to launch offer 999 pure gold, SK Jewellery turns this prized metal into beautiful gold collectibles like bars and coins as well as intricate and exquisite Si Dian Jin jewellery pieces that are more solid in design and good for investment or keepsake purposes.

-916 gold refers to 91.6 per gram of gold or 22 carat gold, and unlike 999 gold, is much more durable and less likely to suffer scratches.
-Hence, most gold jewellery are usually crafted from 916 gold, as it is easier and much more adaptable when it comes to intricate designs and complex jewellery craftsmanship.
+916 gold refers to 91.6 per gram of gold or 22 karat gold.
+This term represents the percentage of gold present in the gold jewellery, ornament, or coin.
+Any gold jewellery made with 916 gold is made using 91.6% of pure gold, while other metals make up the remaining percentage.
+Essentially, 916 gold is the finest of gold jewellery that can be worn.
+Due to its percentage makeup, 916 gold jewellery is much more durable and less likely to be scratched when compared to 999 gold.
+As such, most gold jewellery are usually crafted from 916 gold, as it is easier and much more adaptable when it comes to intricate designs and complex jewellery craftsmanship.

 Gold Purity Standards

 Remembering the different gold terminologies can be tricky - especially when there are so many!
-As a customer, it is important to be always well-aware of the kind of gold you are purchasing.
+As a customer, it is important to be always well-aware of the type of gold you are purchasing.

 Do's for Gold Jewellery